errata-ai/Microsoft/fixtures/Contractions/test.md

   <!-- Should pass -->
   Isn't that amazing?
   That isn't possible.
-  I can't tell what is and what isn't.
+  I can't tell what is and what isn't. <!-- TODO -->
   <!-- Should fail -->
   Is not that amazing?
   That is not possible.